-(iv) to prevent fraud or criminal activity, misuses of our products and services, as well as the security of our IT systems, architecture and networks; and
+(iv) to prevent fraud or criminal activity, the receipt of inappropriate gifts, misuses of our products and services, as well as the security of our IT systems, architecture and networks;

-(v) to exercise our rights under Article17 of the Charter of Fundamental Rights, including our right to property
+(v) to exercise our rights under Article17 of the Charter of Fundamental Rights, including our right to property; and

 To the extent that we process any sensitive personal information relating to you for any of the purposes outlined above, we will do so because either: (a) you have given us your explicit consent to process such information; (b) the processing is necessary for reasons of substantial public interest on the basis of applicable law (for example, where we are required to process personal information to ensure we meet our ‘know your client’ and ‘anti-money laundering’ obligations); (c) the processing is necessary for the purposes of health or social care or treatment on the basis of applicable law; (d) the processing is necessary to carry out our obligations under employment, social security or social protection law; or (e) the processing is necessary for the establishment, exercise or defence of legal claims.
 The legal grounds for processing sensitive personal information outlined above at (a) to (e) appear at Articles 9(2)(a), 9(2)(g), 9(2)(h) 9(2)(b) and 9(2)(f) of the EU’s General Data Protection Regulation respectively.